MattCCC/fetchff/README.md

   defaultResponse: null, // Default response when there is no data or endpoint fails.
   withCredentials: true, // Pass cookies to all requests.
   timeout: 30000, // Request timeout in milliseconds.
-  dedupeTime: 1000, // Time window, in milliseconds, during which identical requests are deduplicated (treated as single request).
+  dedupeTime: 0, // Time window, in milliseconds, during which identical requests are deduplicated (treated as single request).
   pollingInterval: 5000, // Interval in milliseconds between polling attempts.
 Setting 0 disables polling.
   shouldStopPolling: (response, error, attempt) => false, // Function to determine if polling should stop based on the response.
 Returns true to stop polling, false to continue.
   method: 'get', // Default request method.
   params: {}, // Default params added to all requests.
   data: {}, // Alias for 'body'.
 Default data passed to POST, PUT, DELETE and PATCH requests.
-  cacheTime: 300, // Cache is valid for 5 minutes
+  cacheTime: 300, // Cache time in seconds.
+In this case it is valid for 5 minutes (300 seconds)
   cacheKey: (config) => `${config.url}-${config.method}`, // Custom cache key based on URL and method
   cacheBuster: (config) => config.method === 'POST', // Bust cache for POST requests
   skipCache: (response, config) => response.status !== 200, // Skip caching on non-200 responses